Birth control: Early history

 The Egyptian Ebers Papyrus from 1550 BC and the Kahun Papyrus from 1850 BC have within them some of the earliest documented descriptions of birth control: the use of honey, acacia leaves and lint to be placed in the vagina to block sperm.
 Silphium, a species of giant fennel native to north Africa, may have been used as birth control in ancient Greece and the ancient Near East.
-Due to its supposed desirability, by the first century AD, it had become so rare that it was worth more than its weight in silver and, by late antiquity, it was fully extinct.
+Due to its desirability, by the first century AD, it had become so rare that it was worth more than its weight in silver and, by late antiquity, it was fully extinct.
 Most methods of birth control used in antiquity were probably ineffective.

 The ancient Greek philosopher Aristotle (c.
 384–322 BC) recommended applying cedar oil to the womb before intercourse, a method which was probably only effective on occasion.
 A Hippocratic text On the Nature of Women recommended that a woman drink a copper salt dissolved in water, which it claimed would prevent pregnancy for a year.
-This method was not only ineffective, but also dangerous, as the later medical writer Soranus of Ephesus (c.
+This method was not only ineffective but also dangerous, as the later medical writer Soranus of Ephesus (c.
 98–138 AD) pointed out.
 Soranus attempted to list reliable methods of birth control based on rational principles.
 He rejected the use of superstition and amulets and instead prescribed mechanical methods such as vaginal plugs and pessaries using wool as a base covered in oils or other gummy substances.
 Many of Soranus's methods were probably also ineffective.

-In medieval Europe, any effort to halt pregnancy was deemed immoral by the Catholic Church, although it is believed that women of the time still used a number of birth control measures, such as coitus interruptus and inserting lily root and rue into the vagina.
+In medieval Europe, any effort to halt pregnancy was deemed immoral by the Catholic Church, although it is believed that women of the time still used some birth control measures, such as coitus interruptus and inserting lily root and rue into the vagina.
 Women in the Middle Ages were also encouraged to tie weasel testicles around their thighs during sex to prevent pregnancy.
 The oldest condoms discovered to date were recovered in the ruins of Dudley Castle in England, and are dated back to 1640.
-They were made of animal gut, and were most likely used to prevent the spread of sexually transmitted diseases during the English Civil War.
-Casanova, living in 18th century Italy, described the use of a lambskin covering to prevent pregnancy; however, condoms only became widely available in the 20th century.
+They were made of animal gut, and were most likely used to prevent the spread of sexually transmitted infections during the English Civil War.
+Casanova, living in 18th-century Italy, described the use of a lambskin covering to prevent pregnancy; however, condoms only became widely available in the 20th century.